Hank-Yan/typecho-register/README.md

 - install the plugin, then go to the setting to open the register page(it is closed default).
 - when you do the up steps, the register page is : `http:www.***.com/index.php/register.html`.

-> enjoy it. current version is 0.5.
+>  Current version is 0.5.
+Enjoy it.